MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 3.  **All SATA/SAS SSD.** As with All-NVMe, if all your drives are the same model, there is no cache.
 Or, you can mix higher-endurance and lower-endurance SATA/SAS SSD models, and configure the former to cache writes for the latter (requires set-up).

    >[!NOTE]
-   > An advantage to choosing All NVMe or All SATA SSD with no cache is that you get usable storage capacity from every drive.
-There is no capacity “spent” on caching.
+   > An advantage to choosing all NVMe or all SATA SSD with no cache is that you get usable storage capacity from every drive.
+There is no capacity "spent" on caching, which may be appealing at smaller scale.

 ### Choosing resiliency types

 To maximize performance, all volumes should use mirroring for resiliency.
 Unless you have only two servers, we strongly recommend three-way mirroring, because it provides better fault tolerance as well as better performance.

+   >[!NOTE]
-Mirroring is faster than any other resiliency type.
+   > Mirroring is faster than any other resiliency type.

 ## Option 2 – Balancing performance and capacity